-The Developmental Disabilities Registration and Review (DDRR) form is available to be completed online or in a paper format.
+The Developmental Disabilities Registration and Review (DDRR) form is available to be completed online or paper format.
 Questions on the form are designed to gather information about an individual's community participation skills, living situation, caregiver needs, and desired services.
-These questions were designed by community stakeholder group and require community input to be changed or updated.
+These questions were designed by community stakeholder group.
 Answers to questions on the form also provide projected timeframes for the need of a particular service.
 The DDRR attempts to measure the immediate needs and circumstances of each individual on the list and weigh them against the needs of all applicants.

 The registration process can be completed by any participant, their Short Term Assistance and Referral (STAR) provider, Care Coordinator, or designated representative.
-Again, the DDRR is available to be completed online, by emailing completed forms, or submitting completed paper copies to SDS.
+The DDRR is available to be completed online.
+Online submission is the is the preferred method of the Division.
+In rare instances, the Division accepts paper copies.
 Once a DDRR form is received it is scored by a Qualified Intellectual Disability Professional (QIDP).
 The applicant or their legal representative is notified in writing of their placement (score) on the DDRR.
 If an individual's life situation changes a revised DDRR may be submitted to SDS at any time.
 The Registry is currently maintained using the SDS data management system referred to as DS3.